apache/royale-docs/component-sets/jewel/jewel-alert.md

 layout: docpage
 title: Jewel Alert
-description: The Jewel Alert component displays a message and one or more buttons in a view that pops up over all other controls and views.
+description: The Jewel Alert component displays a message and one or more buttons in a window that pops up over all other controls and views.
 ---

 # Jewel Alert